SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Creating_a_parameter_table_connected_to_an_element_feed.md

    1. Set *Filter method* to "regex".

-   1. On the right side of the *Value* box, click the *Link to feed* icon to open the *Link to feed* dialog.
+   1. On the right side of the *Value* box, click the *Link to data* icon to open the *Link to data* dialog.

       1. Open the *Feed* box, and select the dropdown component.